astravant/digital-garden-jekyll/_notes/daily-notes.md

 	  - corporations are run this way as well, hierarchies
   - democracies and republics typically follow a period of [[cultural enlightenment]]
 	  - the people in the society are all educated and understand how the society works
-	  - this creates the ability to collectively sensmake.
+	  - this creates the ability to collectively sensemake.

 # October 23, 2020